 A shot list, as its name suggests, is a list of every shot to be filmed during the production of a video.
 This list is created in pre-production and includes details like scene numbers, framing, camera movement, lighting, etc.

-To create a shot list you will need your script and storyboards.
+To create a shot list template you will need your script and storyboards.
 Take your script and go through it to see what shots you will need in each scene.
 Write them down in the order they will appear in the film.
 This order can change later to be by location for efficient shooting.
 For each shot write down the scene number and shot number.
-You will also need to record specific filming details such as camera framing, camera angle, location, movement, camera lens, frame rate, sound equipment, lighting, and any additional camera equipment needed.
+You will also need to record specific filming details in your shot lists such as camera framing, camera angle, location, movement, camera lens, frame rate, sound equipment, lighting, and any additional camera equipment needed.
 It’s also important to include a shot description, actors required, and props.

 Check out this article for shot list examples and a downloadable template.